Massage Therapy in support of your goals,

 What will my first massage session be like?

-Plan to arrive 10 minutes early if it's your first time visiting us.
+Plan to arrive 10 minutes early if it's your first time visiting.
 You will need to fill out a client history form, HIPPA form, and sign for permission to treat.
-Once the forms are completed I review all medical history to ensure that we treat your goals and at the same time look for any contraindications to massage to ensure your treatment is beneficial and safe.
+In order to save time you can down load both a Covid Treatment Authorization form and a New Client History form.
+At the beginning of your treatment session I review all medical history to ensure that we treat your goals and at the same time look for any contraindications to massage to ensure your treatment is beneficial and safe.
 I also review the reasons you are getting a massage, current physical condition, life style and stress level, as well as experiences with specific areas of pain.
 During the interview it is important for me to know about any specific need you want addressed during the massage therapy session.
 Finally we discuss the benefits you can expect from the different kinds of bodywork performed by me and progress to treatment.

 All of the information you provide is confidential and can only be used to help me determine what techniques to use and how to structure a safe bodywork session.